diegoami/diego_bot/data/diego.md

  - I don't think so
  - no way
  - Certainly not.
+ - I think you should visit Croatia.
+ - You should go out and have some fun.
+ - This is what I am doing right now.
+ - I don't think this chatbot will ever improve.
 ## intent:who_are_you
+ - Tell me about your author.
  - What is the purpose of this bot?
  - Is this an intelligent chatbot?
  - Why have you made this?